The Best of Enemies (2019 film): Plot

 Bill takes Ann, C.P., and the rest of their group to visit the black school that was burned.
 C.P. is shocked by the damage.
 Ann's daughter says hi to Ann, but gives C.P the evil eye when she realises who he is.
 C.P.'s wife Mary, overjoyed with Ann's help, goes to thank her.
 Ann is told that C.P. has always been racist.
+Mary later calls C.P out when he tells her about his encounter with Ann's daughter, asking him what he expected.
+The encounter and Mary's words leave C.P shaken and start to question his beliefs.

 The night before the final vote, C.P.'s KKK troublemaking friends threaten the selected voters to vote for segregation.
 When C.P. finds out, he is dismayed.
+Especially since one of the targets is a Vietnam vet who C.P had talked to earlier and learned that the man's manager, a black man, is also a vet and had saved his life on several occasions.
 When Ann hears about it, she screams at C.P., calling him a coward.

 During the voting, all the issues pass, coming down to the final issue of desegregation.
 The voters give their vote one by one.
 Ann votes for it, and C.P. surprises everyone by doing the same, realizing the KKK is hateful.
 He also makes a speech and rips up his KKK membership card, to the fury of his watching KKK friends.
 They threaten him and try to set fire to his gas station but C.P. douses it.
 The white community shuns and boycotts his station.
 Ann and Bill bring in the black community to buy from him instead.

 The real life Ann and C.P. went around to different cities together, to talk about their experiences.
 They remained friends to the end of C.P.'s life, with Ann giving the eulogy at his funeral.